clone45/voxglitch/docs/grain-engine-mk2.md

 2. Connect the outputs (bottom right ports with the black outline) to an Audio-8 module
 3. Ensure that SAMPLE is turned all the way to the left
 4. Move the POSITION knob around manually.
 You should hear parts of the loaded sample playing.
 Once you have played around with it, return the POSITION knob to the far left position.
-5. Attach a LFO with a -10/+10 range to the COURSE input
+5. Attach a LFO with a -10/+10 range to the position input
 6. Done!
 At this point, I would suggest that you explore the different controls and read more about the module below.
 7. Please reach out to me and let me know if you are enjoying my modules at clone45@gmail.com.